-A heteroclinic connection between periodic orbits about $L_1$ and $L_2$ was recently discovered by Koon et al. (2000).
+A heteroclinic connection between periodic orbits about $L_1$ and $L_2$ was recently discovered by Koon, Lo, Marsden, and Ross [2000].
 The existence of such a connection has important implications regarding the global dynamics of the three-body problem, and for the motion of bodies in the solar system experiencing such dynamics.
-The present paper summarizes earlier work on libration point orbits and their manifolds (see Conley, 1968; McGehee, 1969; Llibre et al., 1985; Koon et al., 2000) and applies the geometrical point of view to the comet resonance transition problem.
+The present paper summarizes earlier work on libration point orbits and their manifolds (see Conley [1968], McGehee [1969], Llibre, Martinez, and Simó [1985], and Koon, Lo, Marsden, and Ross [2000]) and applies the geometrical point of view to the comet resonance transition problem.
 The goal is to clearly state the qualitative dynamical picture that is forming, which any detailed investigation of transport between mean motion resonances must build upon.
 In Section 4, the particular case of transport between resonances interior and exterior to Jupiter's orbit is covered, following the example of the Jupiter family comet Oterma.